Gururaj-Allagi/Gururaj-Allagi/README.md

 - 🥅 Strong experience on Robot Framework and PyTest Framework automation using Python programming language.
 - ⚡ Strong experience on POM, TestNG and Keyword driven Framework automation using Java programming language.

+# Experience

+## Company: Schneider Electric (Aug 2018 to June 2020)
+#### Role: Software Test Engineer
+#####   1. Project: Conext Viewer

+#####   Roles and Responsibilities:
+    o	Involved in user stories analyzing and understanding the requirements. o	Involved in identifying Test Scenarios and creation of Test Cases according to the clients Requirements and Functionality of the application and reporting the bugs in Jira tools. o	Automating the written test cases using Robot Framework within sprint o	Attending different review meetings, daily scrum calls and working on Agile Methodology with 10 days Sprint o	Pushing Test script to GitHub and running the scripts in Jenkins on daily basis, on every build and during regression period o	Running production API’s on daily basis using Jenkins job and reporting the issues on Jira tool. o	As a tester, involved in resolving the field customer’s issues.

+##### 2. Project: MiaB
+##### Roles and Responsibilities:
+    o	Automating regression test cases using PyTest Framework. o	Attending different review meetings, daily scrum calls and working on Agile Methodology with 10 days Sprint o	Pushing Test script to GitHub and running the scripts in Jenkins on daily basis, on every build and on regression period

+## Company: Emids Technology (Dec 2016 to Aug 2018)
+#### Role: Associate Test Engineer
+##### Project: Active Health Management

+##### Roles and Responsibilities:
+    o	Involved in user stories analyzing and understanding the requirements. o	Involved in identifying Test Scenarios and creation of Test Cases according to the clients Requirement and Functionality of the application and reporting the bugs in Rally. o	Involved in In-Sprint Automation using Keyword Driven Framework o	Attending different review meetings, daily scrum calls and  working on Agile Methodology. o	Involved in 10 working days sprint and Rapid Releases. o	Worked with Development team and BA to resolve quality issues.

 ---